ivmarcos/sequelize-version/README.md

 [![Build Status](https://travis-ci.org/ivmarcos/sequelize-version.svg?branch=master)](https://travis-ci.org/ivmarcos/sequelize-version)

 # sequelize-version
-Automatically version your sequelize models
+Automatically version (audit, log) your sequelize models, tracking all the changes (create, update, delete) by generating a version of the model than can be used for easy querying, see the changes made, or whatever you want.
+The version model uses sequelize hooks to persist the data.

 ## Installation